 Accommodation for Students with Disabilities.
 Students requesting classroom accommodation must first register with the Disability Resource Center (Links to an external site.)
-The DRC will provide documentation to the student who must then provide this documentation to the Instructor when requesting accommodation.
+(Links to an external site.).
+The DRC will provide documentation to the student, who must then provide this documentation to the Instructor when requesting accommodation.
 Requests must be made.